 I also recommend using two separate browsers.
 One to work directly in WordPress (I use Opera) and Chrome for inspecting the webpage.
 This makes it easier to see the finished page without having to log out of WordPress.
 It also allows me to have a “clean” browser that is unaffected by any of my developer tools, browser history, caching, or cookies.

-Step By Step Guide to Reducing Images in WordPress
+Step By Step Guide to Reducing WordPress Image File Sizes

 - Disable Caching